 Cons

 But by all means, buy this rope if you are already proficient at speed jumping and/or double-unders and want to get even faster.
-The RPM Sprint Jump Rope offers next-level speed, thanks to the dual-axis rotation, which eliminates torque build-up in the handles.
+The RPM Competition Rope offers next-level speed, thanks to the dual-axis rotation, which eliminates torque build-up in the handles.
 The oil-infused bushing system maximizes spin and power transfer, while the thin bare cable moves through air like a knife through butter.

 Honestly, a rope this fast could push a good double-under-er into triple-under territory.